jongregory/PersonalWebsite/content/posts/certification-certified-ethical-hacker.md

 Last week I took the [EC-Council Certified Ethical Hacker](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/) exam, this post is a quick write up of the training experience and the resources I used.

-I chose the [EC-Council Certified Ethical Hacker](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/) exam as it is popular choice for an overview of Cyber Security and Ethical Hacking,and is well recognised.
+I chose the [EC-Council Certified Ethical Hacker](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/) exam as it is popular choice for an overview of Cyber Security and Ethical Hacking and is well recognised.
 The exam syllabus covers the definition of ethical hacking, the processes and some of the many hacking tools available.

 Its a difficult exam at four hours long with 125 questions over a broad range of topics.
 I reviewed a lot of material during the training and there was still a couple of questions which I had not studied for.